sine2pi/Variable-Radii-RoPE/README.md

 tldr: The idea is to model relative distances between tokens and/or features along with the relative positions using standard RoPE.

+This gives the model a more expressive way to represent "This token is at X position relative to that token and that positional relationship has Y importance" where both X and Y are learned during training.

+Hopefully this captures more of the complex temporal dependencies in audio signals.

 Standard RoPE rotates embeddings along a 2d 1-unit circle on a plane.
 This variable radius extension is an attempt at adding scale.
 This might provide a richer way to encode positional information, potentially improving the model's ability to handle sequences of various lengths and capture position-dependent patterns.
 Probably good for sound.
 Thats the intuition anyway.

 ### Particularly Good for Speech?